pinnacle-comp/pinnacle/CONTRIBUTING.md

     > ---@and_other_appropriate_annotations
     > function thingy(param1, param2, ...) end
     > ````
-    - You will also need to duplicate documentation for LDoc.
-This is unfortunate, but Lua LS documentation exporting *really* isn't that great, and I haven't gotten around to finding a way to make it better.
-        - Place dummy functions of the same names in a respective file in the [`api/lua/doc`](api/lua/doc) folder.
-        - You can follow the above format with some minor changes:
-            - Replace `@param` with `@tparam` and swap the parameter name and type.
-            - Replace `@return` with `@treturn`.
-            - Instead of an H3 markdown section for examples, place them in `@usage` without the fences (you may need to add a space between the beginning 3 dashes and any start-of-the-line comments).
-        - LDoc documentation will then be auto-generated on pull request.
 - Format Rust code using [rustfmt](https://github.com/rust-lang/rustfmt) and the provided [rustfmt.toml](rustfmt.toml) file.
 - Format Lua code with [StyLua](https://github.com/JohnnyMorganz/StyLua) and the provided